reelsoftware/phpreelcms/quick-start.md

 - `php artisan key:generate`
 - `php artisan migrate`
 - `php artisan serve`
+- `php artisan db:seed --class=DevSeeder
-- Go to `yourdomain.com/install/dev` to seed the database.
-This replaces the installer by inserting mock data in the database.
-Once you open the link these are going to be your admin login details:
+` This replaces the installer by inserting mock data in the database.
+Once you seed the database these are going to be your admin login details:
 - Email `admin@paulbalan.com`
 - Password `123456789`